-I’m Ann Marie McNeely, and I serve as Dean of Arts & Sciences.
-I’m a proud graduate of Western Piedmont Community College, and I also hold Bachelor of Arts and Master of Arts degrees in English from the University of Central Florida as well as an Education Specialist (Ed.S.) degree from Appalachian State University.
-I’m currently enrolled in ASU’s Doctor of Education (Ed.D.) degree program, which I plan to complete in May, 2020.
+I’m Dr. Ann Marie McNeely, and I serve as Dean of Arts & Sciences.
+I’m a proud graduate of Western Piedmont Community College, and I also hold Bachelor of Arts and Master of Arts degrees in English from the University of Central Florida as well as a Doctor of Education (Ed.D.) degree from Appalachian State University.

 For 13 years, I taught college-level composition, literature, and communication courses at community colleges and universities in Florida, Iowa, and North Carolina.
 I worked as a freelance writer and editor in the textbook market for 7 years.
 My publications include the composition textbooks entitled 11 Essentials of Effective Writing (2000) and Writing for the Real World (2001), among others.
 I’ve also published poetry, essays, and magazine articles, and I served as the editor of the Western Piedmont Literary Review for 5 years.
 I’ve been an academic dean at WPCC since 2009.